Website Speed Optimization: From 0 to 100 in 10 Fast Steps

 Look up the platforms that specialize in hosting your heaviest content and use them as a crutch for your site.

 8. Leverage lazy loading

 Browsers normally load images as they parse web pages, and it adds to the loading time.
 However, there are plugins that save time by tweaking this process.
 They prevent browsers from loading images until the user scrolls on their position on the page.
 Depending on how you place your images, they may be loaded individually from each other or even not at all, which increases website speed considerably.

-This trick is called lazy loading and is most often used by sites made on the WordPress platform.
+This trick is called lazy loading and is most often used in WordPress SEO by websites made on this platform.

 9. Secret factor: user’s hardware